rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-03/ingest-pipelines.md

 }
 ```

-- Circle: Elasticsearch supports a circle type, which consists of a center point with a radius.
+- ***Circle***: Elasticsearch supports a circle type, which consists of a center point with a radius.

 You cannot index the circle type using the default BKD tree indexing approach.
 Instead, use a circle ingest processor to approximate the circle as a polygon.